-Category of Default Type of Qualifying Disclosure Requirement for a Qualifying Disclosure (accompanied by payment of tax, duty and interest) Deliberate behaviour Prompted and Unprompted State the amounts of all liabilities to tax and interest, in respect of all tax heads and periods where liabilities arise, as a result of deliberate behaviour Careless behaviour Prompted State the amounts of all liabilities to tax and interest in respect of the relevant tax head and periods , within the scope of the proposed audit Careless behaviour Unprompted State the amounts of all liabilities to tax and interest, in respect of the tax head and periods that are the subject of the qualifying disclosure

-A qualifying disclosure does not need to state the amount of the penalties.
-Penalties will be subsequently agreed and paid

-The tax, duty and interest owed must be paid

-A full explanation and particulars in relation to the chargeable amounts not previously disclosed must be included

-A statement, including computations, together with disclosure of estimates used, if any, of the amount of tax, duties, PRSI and Levies due for each period concerned must be included

-Where any tax return was made or submitted by a person, neither deliberately nor carelessly, and it comes to that person's notice that it was incorrect, then, unless the error, where material, is remedied without unreasonable delay, the incorrect return shall be treated as having been deliberately made or submitted by that person [Section 1077E (9) TCA 1997 ETC.]
+Category of Default Type of Qualifying Disclosure Requirement for a Qualifying Disclosure (accompanied by payment of tax, duty and interest) Deliberate behaviour Prompted and Unprompted State the amounts of all liabilities to tax and interest, in respect of all tax heads and periods where liabilities arise, as a result of deliberate behaviour Careless behaviour Prompted State the amounts of all liabilities to tax and interest in respect of the relevant tax head and periods, within the scope of the proposed audit Careless behaviour Unprompted State the amounts of all liabilities to tax and interest, in respect of the tax head and periods that are the subject of the qualifying disclosure A qualifying disclosure does not need to state the amount of the penalties.
+Penalties will be subsequently agreed and paid The tax, duty and interest owed must be paid A full explanation and particulars in relation to the chargeable amounts not previously disclosed must be included A statement, including computations, together with disclosure of estimates used, if any, of the amount of tax, duties, PRSI and Levies due for each period concerned must be included Where any tax return was made or submitted by a person, neither deliberately nor carelessly, and it comes to that person's notice that it was incorrect, then, unless the error, where material, is remedied submitted by that person [Section 1077E (9) TCA 1997 ETC.]